top of page

 Notes

-• Letting the potatoes cool slightly before peeling helps retain their shape and texture.
+• Letting the potatoes cool for about 10-15 minutes before peeling them helps retain their shape and texture.

-• This dish also makes a great filling for toasties or kati rolls.
+• This dish also makes a great filling for potato sandwiches.

 Comments